0xcacti/core-utils/README.md

 to just the basic functionality so that I learn how the util works without getting bogged down in all the edge cases.

+I also was humbled a ton throughout this project.
+I figured, oooh, this will be a fun and easy project to rip out over a couple hours.
+Well, it turns out that building the core utils requires you to know actually a lot about unix systems.
+I didn't know any of it, and tried not to use AI too too much so it ended up taking me quite a while.

 ### TODO

 - [x] cat